redpanda3/rethink-about-nvdla/README.md

 ## What's Next

 Will it be possible for NVDLA to switch to a software-friendly, low-end-process-friendly, scalability-enabled IP?

+Software-friendly enough, so it can run mainstream framework.

+Small enough, so it can be easily integrated into an M2 type of FPGA or into the efabless/openihp shuttle.

+The final one is scalability-enabled, I don't know how to achieve that without an NOC-based design, welcome to discuss.

+## Finally

-I'm glad to hear your opinion.
+I'm glad to hear your opinion, submit an issue so that I can merge your thoughts.